r0man/eca/README.md

 Once your model is configured, you can start using ECA's chat interface in your editor to ask questions, review code, and work together on your project.

+Type `/init` to ask ECA to create a AGENT.md file which will help ECA on next iterations have good context about your project standards.

 ## How it works

 Editors spawn the server via `eca server` and communicate via stdin/stdout, similar to LSPs.
 Supported editors already download latest server on start and require no extra configuration.